tbrowder/problem-solving/README.md

 * If any of the merged solutions needs an adjustment, the process should start from the beginning.
 That is, an issue should be filed stating the problem with the current solution, and the process continues as normal.
-PRs are allowed to change, modify and shadow existing solutions.
+PRs are allowed to change, modify, and shadow existing solutions.
 * Assignees are allowed to call for a “shortcut” to any problem, in which case the solution is applied directly without going through